-Coral snakes are carnivorous by nature.
-These highly venomous snakes have a varied palate and seek sustenance by hunting for food in the undergrowth.
-They don’t eat fruit and vegetables.
+Coral snakes are carnivorous (obligate carnivores) by nature.
+These venomous, deadly snakes have a varied palate, seeking sustenance by hunting for smaller prey that lives and wanders through the undergrowth.
+They use venom, rather than constriction, to subdue their prey.

 What is the Diet of the Coral Snake?

-Some of the common prey for coral snakes in the wild includes:
+The kinds of prey that coral snakes eat in the wild and captivity include:

 What Do Baby Coral Snakes Eat?

-A freshly hatched coral snake will be around seven inches in length, and fully venomous.
-This means that they will hunt as normal from their earliest days.
+A newly-hatched coral snake will be about 7 inches in length and fully venomous.
+This means that it will hunt for prey from its earliest days.

 Coral snakes are nocturnal.
-This means that they will typically hunt late at night, or early in the morning.
-Temperatures and different seasons play a sizable role in the activity of a coral snake.
+This means that they will hunt late at night, or very early in the morning.
+As with all snakes, temperatures and different seasons play a sizable role in the activity of these snakes.

-Alternatively, the coral snake can be very patient.
-Rather than actively seeking prey, they may lie very still and wait.
-Taking this latter approach also uses less energy, This means that a coral snake needs to eat less frequently and can bide their time.
+The coral snake may also choose to be patient.
+Rather than actively stalking prey, it may lie there very still and wait.
+Ambush hunting uses up less energy, which means that a coral snake needs to eat far less frequently.

-Instead, they will strike quickly and sink their front-loaded fangs into a target.
-This will subdue, and eventually paralyze, the animal.
-Some animals will escape if the fangs fail to penetrate their skin.
-More often than not, however, one rapid strike is enough to immobilize prey.
+Some prey animals will escape if the fangs fail to penetrate the skin.
+More often than not, one venomous strike will completely immobilize prey.